Olestra: Chemistry

 Triglycerides, the energy-yielding dietary fats, consist of three fatty acids bonded in the form of esters to a glycerol backbone.
 Olestra uses sucrose as the backbone in place of glycerol, and it can form esters with up to eight fatty acids.
 Olestra is a mixture of hexa-, hepta-, and octa-esters of sucrose with various long chain fatty acids.
 The resulting radial arrangement is too large and irregular to move through the intestinal wall and be absorbed into the bloodstream.
 Olestra has the same taste and mouthfeel as fat, but it passes through the gastrointestinal tract undigested without contributing calories or nutritive value to the diet.

 From a mechanical point of view, scientists were able to manipulate the compound in such a way that it could be used in place of cooking oils in the preparation of many types of food.

 Since it contains fatty acid functional groups, olestra is able to dissolve lipid-soluble vitamins, such as vitamin D, vitamin E, vitamin K, and vitamin A, along with carotenoids.
 Fat-soluble nutrients consumed with olestra products are excreted with the undigested olestra molecules.
 To counteract this loss of nutrients, products made with olestra are fortified with oil-soluble vitamins.

 Applications

 P&G is marketing its sucrose ester products under the brand "Sefose" for use as an industrial lubricant and paint additive.
-Because olestra is made by chemically combining sugar and vegetable oil, it releases no toxic fumes and could potentially become a safe and environmentally friendly replacement for petrochemicals in these applications.
+Because Sefose is made by chemically combining sugar and vegetable oil, it releases no toxic fumes and could potentially become a safe and environmentally friendly replacement for petrochemicals in these applications.
 It is currently used as a base for deck stains and a lubricant for small power tools, and there are plans to use it on larger machinery.

 There is preliminary evidence that indicates that administration of olestra may accelerate the excretion of hydrophobic toxins, although there have been no randomized controlled clinical trials to establish the effectiveness of this potential treatment.
 Toxins that have been studied in conjunction with olestra treatment include dioxins, hexachlorobenzene, and polychlorinated biphenyls (PCBs).